College Fairs 101

 Tuition and Fees $39.500 Room and Board $14,900 Total: $51,400

 - Does Marist feel isolated?
 What is there for students to do on campus?
 While Marist is in Poughkeepsie, a town of about 30,000 people, Marist students never seem to run out of things to do.
-We have 80+ student-run clubs and organizations on campus, all of which are listed on pages of our website under College Activities.
+We have 80+ student-run clubs and organizations on campus, all of which are listed on pages of our website under Student Activities.
 In addition, the Marist students decide what bands, comedians and speakers to invite to campus--and we attract many top performers and leaders because of our great students!

 - How big is Marist?
 There are approximately 5,442 undergraduates and 1,000 graduate students.
 (Refer students to the enrollment figures in the "General Marist Statistics" section of the Facts & Figures brochure, which also provides maximum class size and student-faculty ratio.)